Highest 2 Lowest: Production

-Spike Lee received the original script by Alan Fox prior to the COVID-19 pandemic and was involved with rewriting it after Denzel Washington became attached to star.
-The reworked version of the Alan Fox script took the form of a adaptation of the Akira Kurosawa film High and Low.
+Spike Lee received Alan Fox's original script before the COVID-19 pandemic and was involved with rewriting it after Denzel Washington agreed to star.
+The revision took the form of an adaptation of Akira Kurosawa's film High and Low.
 In February 2024, the film was announced, to be produced by A24, Todd Black for Escape Artists, and Jason Michael Berman for Mandalay Pictures, with Lee as director and executive producer through his 40 Acres and a Mule Filmworks label.
-It is the fifth collaboration between Lee and Washington, and their most recent since Inside Man (2006).
+It is the fifth collaboration between Lee and Washington and their most recent since Inside Man (2006).
 Ilfenesh Hadera, Jeffrey Wright, and Ice Spice joined the cast in the following months.
 According to Lee, ASAP Rocky has the "main role" in the film.
-ASAP Rocky also created two songs from the movie's soundtrack, "Both Eyes Closed" and "Trunks".
-Principal photography began in New York City on March 4, 2024, with Matthew Libatique as cinematographer, and wrapped on May 31, 2024.
+ASAP Rocky also created two songs for the soundtrack, "Both Eyes Closed" and "Trunks".
+Principal photography began in New York City on March 4, 2024, with Matthew Libatique as cinematographer, and wrapped on May 31.
 The production design featured reproductions of paintings in Lee's art collection, including works by Jean-Michel Basquiat, Kehinde Wiley, Deborah Roberts, and Frederick J. Brown.

 Music

-The soundtrack to Highest 2 Lowest was released by A24 Music on August 15, 2025, featuring 19 tracks which includes original songs by ASAP Rocky, Aiyana-Lee, and Jensen McRae.
-A score album composed by Howard Drossin and an EP of music by Scottish pianist and composer Fergus McCreadie were also released.
+A24 Music released the soundtrack on August 15, 2025.
+It has 19 tracks, including original songs by ASAP Rocky, Aiyana-Lee, and Jensen McRae.
+A score album by Howard Drossin and an EP of music by pianist and composer Fergus McCreadie were also released.

 Release and reception

-In April 2025, Thierry Frémaux, artistic director of the Cannes Film Festival, confirmed that Highest 2 Lowest would be premiering out of competition at the Cannes Film Festival on May 19, 2025.
-The festival's official lineup announcement did not include the film as it was awaiting confirmation on Denzel Washington's attendance for the premiere.
-The film was scheduled to be released theatrically by A24 on August 22, before becoming available to stream on Apple TV September 5.
+In April 2025, Thierry Frémaux, artistic director of the Cannes Film Festival, confirmed that Highest 2 Lowest would premiere out of competition at the Cannes Film Festival on May 19, 2025.
+The festival's official lineup announcement did not include the film as it was awaiting confirmation that Washington would attend.
+The film was scheduled to be released theatrically by A24 on August 22 before becoming available to stream on Apple TV on September 5.
 Its theatrical release was later moved up to August 15.

 Box office

 The film underperformed at the box office on its opening weekend, with numbers apparently "so weak that A24 and Apple Studios took the unorthodox step of not releasing box-office numbers at all".
-Variety noted that this represented the latest film to guest-star a famed musician but fail to reap the anticipated profits.
+Variety wrote that it was the latest film to guest-star a famous musician but fail to reap the anticipated profits.